 Why are we doing a CSWB Plan?

 The Safer Ontario Act, 2018, requires that Ontario’s single-tier and regional municipalities prepare and adopt a community safety and well-being plan.
-The City of London must prepare a draft Community Safety and Well-being Plan and seek Council approval before January 1, 2021.
+The City of London must prepare a draft Community Safety and Well-being Plan and seek Council approval in 2021.

 London’s Community Safety and Well-Being Plan will enhance how we collaborate with community partners, strengthen relationships and look to strengthen how we collectively coordinate services on issues related to safety and well-being.